-Have you ever wondered why you can listen to a melody you’ve never heard before and it just makes sense?
+Have you ever wondered why you can listen to a melody you’ve never heard before and somehow it just makes sense?

 Think about it.
 Every new melody supposedly starts from scratch—a brand-new sequence of notes nobody has ever heard before.
 And yet, something in your brain tracks it so fluently that you can tell instantly when a performer hits a wrong note.
 You don’t need a music degree.
 You just hear it.